trungnt2910/PokemonSeriesDownloader/README.md

 Finding sources to watch and download high-quality Pokémon episodes is getting more difficult these days.
 There used to be good videos uploaded on Youtube and Dailymotion, but now they are all low-quality.

-This open-source tool fetches data from `blisseyhusband.in`, a site where you can watch, but **CANNOT** download, episodes of Pokemon the Series: Sun and Moon - Ultra Legends (Season 22), then save these episodes to your local disk for offline watching and sharing.
+This open-source tool fetches data from `blisseyhusband.in`, a site where you can watch, but <strike>**CANNOT**</strike> download, episodes of Pokemon the Series from Season 1 to 23, then save these episodes to your local disk for offline watching and sharing.

 The tool is created to be open to customization, (theoretically) allowing you to adjust and download Pokémon episodes from other hosts.

+UPDATE: Blissey's husband now allows you to download his videos, however, his publicly provided download links are low-quality, also, many of them are blocked by Google because of the large number of users trying to access these links.

 ## How to use:

 Compile `Downloader.cpp` with your favorite compiler.
-(Tested on MinGW64 9.2.0 and MinGW32 10.0.0).
+(Tested on MinGW GCC 9.2.0 and MinGW GCC 10.1.0).

 The source comes with a `Dev C++` project, so compiling it using Dev-C++ is the easiest way.